 Only when a user tries to leave the page, they see the popup window offering them to subscribe.
 As they’ve already learned the website’s content, they can decide whether to leave the email or not.
-Some bloggers also offer benefits for subscription, for instance a worthy freebie or a content upgrade.
+Some bloggers also offer benefits for subscriptions, for instance, a worthy freebie or a content upgrade.

-This is a polite method of asking a visitor to subscribe for newsletters.
-Once a user scrolls down the page, the subscription box can slide in from a bottom corner to encourage a visitor to leave an email.
+This is a polite method of asking a visitor to subscribe to newsletters.
+Once a user scrolls down the page, the subscription box can slide in from the bottom corner to encourage a visitor to leave an email.

 A sticky top bar is an element which scrolls with the page and remains visible for a user until they either decide to close it or subscribe.
 As the bar attracts the user’s attention all the time while the page is scrolled, it is considered to be an efficient way to collect emails from visitors.

 Experts say that dedicated landing pages play one of the key roles in email marketing and can significantly improve your conversion rate.
 The page should be appealing enough and include some special offers and benefits to engage visitors.

 You can write a few reviews from different users to create a kind of social proof which gains trust.
 A colorful CTA button and a noticeable subscription form are also compulsory here. `